-The GPU development kit (GDK), NVIDIA Management Library (NVML) and the python bindings to NVML (python bindings to NVML (python bindings to NVML (python bindings to NVML) are available.
+The GPU development kit (CDK), NVIDIA Management Library (NVML) and the python bindings to NVML (py2NVML) are available.

-- The GDK version, - the NVML documentation is available at NVIDIA's web site - pyNVML 7.352.0 is available via the nvidia/pynvlm module, and the documentation is on line.
+- The GDK version, - the NVML documentation is available at NVIDIA's web site - PYNVML 7.352.0 is available via the nvidia/pynvlm module, and the documentation is on line.